awsdocs/iam-user-guide/doc_source/list_amazonmessagedeliveryservice.md

 ## Resources Defined by Amazon Message Delivery Service<a name="amazonmessagedeliveryservice-resources-for-iam-policies"></a>

-Amazon Message Delivery Service has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+Amazon Message Delivery Service does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to Amazon Message Delivery Service, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for Amazon Message Delivery Service<a name="amazonmessagedeliveryservice-policy-keys"></a>